abbourne/abbourne.github.io/content/cyclingsafety/how_to_crash/index.md

 1. It maintains bone and joint strength and flexibility….
 This makes you less susceptible to injury when you fall.
 2. Equally important, it helps maintain a sense of balance and proprioception (your body’s ability to perceive its own position in space).
 This allows you to recover from getting off balance and to successfully react to incipient falls so you don’t crash at all.

 This is why it’s so important to “get in the gym” (figuratively) and regularly do a set of “whole body” exercises for balance, flexibility, and muscle tone.
 You don’t need to “lift weights” - body weight exercises are fine, and in many cases preferable.
 Weight machines are _bad_ for our purpose, as they isolate specific muscles, and they don’t recruit the many small muscles used for balance and tone.
-Yoga, Pilates, and fitness classes that offer a whole body workout, including balance exercises, are great.
-(I’m a fan of the Goodlife BodyFlow and BodyPump classes, for instance) But you can do your own exercises at home, with a minimum of equipment.
+Yoga, Pilates, and fitness classes that offer a whole body workout, including balance exercises, are great (I’m a fan of the Goodlife BodyFlow and BodyPump classes, for instance).
+But you can do your own exercises at home, with a minimum of equipment.

 Pay extra attention to your upper body and back!
 We’re already cycling, hiking, and skiing.
 And it’s the upper body that typically takes the brunt of our falls.